 Local economy.
-Champaign County continues to maintain a very stable economic environment.
+Despite a slowdown in the national economy, Champaign County continues to maintain a strong and stable economic environment.
 The University of Illinois dominates the local economy with over 20,000 jobs.
 The Champaign area is a regional healthcare center with Carle Foundation Hospital and Provena Covenant Medical Center, and two large clinics, Carle Clinic and Christie Clinic.
 The remaining commercial base of the economy is primarily comprised of retail, food, service, and agriculture.
-This stability and growth have maintained the local unemployment rate around 3.7% for 2006 as compared to the State average of 4.5% and national average of 4.6%.
+While the average local unemployment rate for 2007 did rise to 4.3%, up from the 2006 average of 3.7%, the Champaign County unemployment rate for 2007 still compared favorably to the State average of 5.0% and national average of 4.6%.

-While economic activity in Champaign County has remained relatively strong, the State of Illinois has continued to experience budgetary problems.
+The State of Illinois has continued to experience budgetary problems, as the state economy has suffered.
 The local share of the State Income Tax received by Champaign County has continued to rise only slightly or remain stagnant for several years.
-Following a 2005 increase of \$368,350 in State Income Tax revenue from 2004, the County's share of the State Income Tax rose only \$232,404 from 2005 to 2006.
+Following a 2005 increase of \$368,350 in State Income Tax revenue from 2004, the County's share of the State Income Tax rose only \$232,404 from 2005 to 2006, and just \$139,007 from '06 to '07.

 Long term financial planning.
-Unreserved fund balance for the general fund (10.3% of actual total general fund expenditures) falls slightly below the policy guidelines set by the County Board for budgetary and planning purposes.
-However, in 2006 the general fund absorbed unforeseen transfers out of almost \$2 million, due to one-time appropriations to the Tort Immunity/Self-Funded Insurance fund and the Champaign County Nursing Home.
-Even with these transfers, the fund balance fell only \$1.6 million, which demonstrates the current strength of General Corporate revenues as balanced against operations.
+Unreserved fund balance for the general fund (9.8% of actual total general fund expenditures) continues to fall below the 12.5% goal set forth in policy guidelines adopted by the County Board for budgetary and planning purposes.
+The general fund again was called upon to support the operations of the Champaign County Nursing Home in 2007, with transfers out of almost \$690,000.
+Even with this transfers, the fund balance actually increased \$300,000, which demonstrates the current strength of General Corporate revenues as balanced against operations.